scalatron/scalatron.github.com/index.md

 <a href ="http://github.com/scalatron/scalatron">Fork Scalatron here on github</a> and send pull requests.
 Bring your own ideas or check out the <a href="http://github.com/scalatron/scalatron/issues?state=open">list of open issues</a>, many with info on how to get started.
+Read about the <a href="pages/architecture.html">architecture</a>.

 </td>
 </tr>